-ROLE OF JUDGE ADVOCATES IN RULES OF ENGAGEMENT/RULES FOR THE USE OF FORCE
+ROLE OF AIR FORCE JUDGE ADVOCATE GENERAL CORPS IN RULES OF ENGAGEMENT AND RULES FOR THE USE OF FORCE DEVELOPMENT

-Last Updated: 28 Dec 2016
+Last Updated: 24 January 2020

 Rules of engagement (ROE) are rules that govern the use of force to reflect the will of the civilian and military leadership.
-ROE are defined as "directives issued by competent military authority that delineate the circumstances and limitations under which US forces will initiate and/or continue combat engagement with other forces encountered."
+ROE are defined as "directives issued by competent military authority that delineate the circumstances and limitations under which United States forces will initiate and/or continue combat engagement with other forces encountered."
 ROE constrain the actions of forces to ensure their actions are consistent with domestic and international law, national policy, and objectives.
 ROE are based upon domestic and international law, history, strategy, political concerns, and a vast wealth of operational wisdom, experience, and knowledge provided by military commanders and operators.

-Rules for the use of force (RUF) apply when DOD forces are performing civil support missions and routine Service functions including force protection within the US and its territories or when DOD forces are performing law enforcement or security duties within (when permitted by Posse Comitatus) or outside the US.
+Rules for the use of force (RUF) apply when Department of Defense (DOD) forces are performing civil support missions and routine Service functions including force protection within the US and its territories or when DOD forces are performing law enforcement or security duties within (when permitted by the Posse Comitatus Act) or outside the US.